 PATH TO CITIZENSHIP: After having maintained residency and the minimum required in-country presence for a period of 8 years, residency holders can apply for Hungarian citizenship, obtaining EU citizenship rights in the process.

-START APPLICATION REMOTELY: A key benefit of the programme is that the applicant can complete the company formation and bank account opening stages prior to visiting the country.
+START YOUR BUSINESS IMMIGRATION APPLICATION REMOTELY: A key benefit of the program is that the applicant can complete the company formation and bank account opening stages prior to visiting the country.

 EU FAMILY RESIDENCY RIGHTS: The primary applicant’s spouse and dependent children aged 18 or younger can also apply for Hungarian residency under the primary investor’s application.

-NO LANGUAGE PROFICIENCY REQUIRED: While gaining a basic proficiency in Hungarian would be very useful, the programme does not require applicants to be able to undertake any language tests as a pre-requisite requirement.
+NO LANGUAGE PROFICIENCY REQUIRED: While gaining a basic proficiency in Hungarian would be very useful, the program does not require applicants to be able to undertake any language tests as a pre-requisite requirement.

 GLOBAL LEGACY: EU residency rights can be transferred to your loved ones and their descendants, making acquiring EU residency by business formation one of the best long term investments you can make on behalf of your family.

 FLAT FEE COMPANY TAXATION: Hungarian corporate tax is levied at a flat rate of 10%, making it a highly attractive jurisdiction from a taxation perspective.

 Golden Visas gives you access to some of the EU’s most acclaimed investor residency programs.
 We specialise in both Golden Visa Programs and residency by investment programmes, and work with the finest investment emigration specialists in the country.

 Complete the form below to get in touch today.
 Annual client intake slots are limited, and EU residency legislation is rapidly becoming stricter, so get in touch now to avoid missing this closing window of opportunity.